uconneeb/systseminar/schedule.md

 Analisa chose the following paper, which explains how the local posterior probabilities reported by the program ASTRAL are calculated:

-E Sayyari1 and S Mirarab.
+E Sayyari and S Mirarab.
 2016.
 Fast coalescent-based computation of local branch support from quartet frequencies.
 Molecular Biology and Evolution 33(7):1654-1668.
-DOI:[10.1093/molbev/msw079](https://10.1093/molbev/msw079)
+DOI:[10.1093/molbev/msw079](https://doi.org/10.1093/molbev/msw079)

 ### November 15, 2024